alembic/alembic/doc/source/examples.rst

 cause the most amount of data to be stored in the Alembic file (explicit values for each sample time must be stored, for every acyclic property).

-All samples must be written in strictly increasing temporal order.
+.. note:: All Samples must be written in strictly increasing temporal order.

 Reading an Archive